 *For Helm, apiVersion v1 is currently only supported for helm charts.

-For VM deployment, use a VM image as a QCOW2 format.
+For Virtual Machine (VM) deployment, use a VM image as a QCOW2 format.
 With the image, you can upload it to our MobiledgeX Artifactory.
 Upon uploading the image, you will be prompted for your username and password to proceed with the upload.
 The command to upload the image is:

-For applications deployed as Docker-based, we support Docker Compose files in the following ways:
+For applications deployed as Docker containers, MobiledgeX supports deployments as singular Docker images as well as Docker Compose files in the following ways:

 A Deployment Manifest argument for Docker Compose files used as input.
 You can either paste or manually type in your plain text file into the Deployment Manifest box or select the Docker Compose file located on your local server where it is loaded into the Manifest box.